europeana/search/collections_aliasing/README.md

 Aliasing is handled by the [`Aliasing Request Handler`](https://github.com/europeana/search/blob/master/collections_aliasing/solr-4.10.4/solr/core/src/java/org/apache/solr/handler/component/AliasingRequestHandler.java).
 This means that a reference to the handler must be made available in `solrconfig.xml`.

 Note that because the aliasing functionality is supplied by a `RequestHandler` rather than a `SearchComponent`, it is essentially "wrapping" our other search functionality.
 In particular, the BM25f `SearchComponent` can be used with the aliasing function intact.
+This can be seen in the [default handler](https://github.com/europeana/search/blob/master/current_confs/search_api/conf/solrconfig.xml#L1156) of the deployed extension.

 ### Compilation